Any business involved in mortgage lending must be licensed by the N.C. Office of the

 NCCOB is a member of the Nationwide Mortgage Licensing System.

-- Please see the latest reporting requirements and due dates for mortgage brokers, lenders and servicers.
-(Updated February 2014)
+- Please see the latest reporting requirements and due dates.
+(Updated Feb.
+2017)

 - Print your Mortgage Loan Originator License or review the North Carolina Mortgage Loan Originator Licensing information.